itdxer/neupy/site/docs/algorithms/basics.rst

     nnet = algorithms.MinibatchGradientDescent((2, 3, 1))
     nnet.train(x_train, y_train, x_test, y_test, epochs=1000)

-To be able to see output after each epoch we can set up ``verbose=True`` in the network initialization step.
+To be able to see the output after each epoch we can set up ``verbose=True`` in the network initialization step.

 .. code-block:: python